National Museum Belgrade – Serbian Medieval Art

 St. Nicholas and St. Sava – Monastery of the Holy Trinity (18th century)

 There was a substantial demand for Byzantine icons in Europe throughout the Middle Ages.
-As a Venetian possession since 1204, Crete had a natural advantage and dominated the production and supply.
+As a Venetian possession since 1204, Crete had a natural advantage and dominated production and supply.

 National Museum Belgrade